A resurgent virus attacks the heartland, just before the election. - Up News Info

 The latest coronavirus surge is raging across the American heartland, most acutely in the Midwest and Mountain West.

-As of Friday evening, 15 states have added more cases in the past week than in any other seven-day stretch of the pandemic: Wisconsin, a battleground in the presidential election, Colorado, Kentucky, Illinois, Wyoming, Idaho, Utah, South Dakota, Montana, Arkansas, Alaska, Tennessee, Ohio, Indiana and North Dakota.
-And four states have added more deaths this week than in previous weeks: Wisconsin, Kentucky, South Dakota and Oklahoma.
+As of Friday evening, 15 states had added more cases in the past week than in any other seven-day stretch of the pandemic: Wisconsin, a battleground in the presidential election, Colorado, Kentucky, Illinois, Wyoming, Idaho, Utah, South Dakota, Montana, Arkansas, Alaska, Tennessee, Ohio, Indiana and North Dakota.
+And four states had added more deaths in the past week than in previous weeks: Wisconsin, Kentucky, South Dakota and Oklahoma.

-The virus will be front of mind for voters in several key states: in Ohio, where more people are hospitalized than at any other during the pandemic, and especially Wisconsin, home to seven of the country’s 10 metro areas with the highest numbers of recent cases.
-On Friday, the Wisconsin Supreme Court blocked Gov. Tony Evers’ emergency order restricting the size of indoor gatherings to 25 percent capacity on Friday.
+The virus will be front of mind for voters in several key states, including Ohio, where more people are hospitalized than at any other during the pandemic, and Wisconsin, home to seven of the country’s 10 metro areas with the highest numbers of recent cases.
+On Friday, the Wisconsin Supreme Court blocked Gov. Tony Evers’ emergency order restricting the size of indoor gatherings to 25 percent capacity.

-Experts worry that the growing numbers in need of hospital care will only get worse if cases continue to mount, especially in rural areas where medical facilities could be quickly overwhelmed.

 Citing a rise in hospitalizations across the state, the Colorado Department of Public Health and Environment announced a strengthening of coronavirus restrictions in certain counties, capping gatherings at 10 people from no more than two separate households.
-For the third straight day, Colorado announced a new single-day cases record on Friday (eight more states also set records Friday).
+For the fourth straight day, Colorado on Saturday announced a single-day record for new cases (five more states also set records Saturday).

 Overnight, nearly 2,500 people were hospitalized in Illinois, the state’s top public health official, Dr. Ngozi Ezike, said in a news conference Friday afternoon.
 The mayor of Chicago, Lori E. Lightfoot, announced a curfew on nonessential businesses beginning at 10 p.m. on Friday.

-In the latest presidential debate on Thursday night, President Trump asserted that the virus was “going away” as he defended his management of the pandemic.
-Former Vice President Joseph R. Biden Jr., the Democratic nominee, attacked Mr. Trump’s handling, calling for much more aggressive federal action for the “dark winter” ahead.
+In the final presidential debate on Thursday night, Mr. Trump asserted that the virus was “going away” as he defended his management of the pandemic.
+Former Vice President Joseph R. Biden Jr., the Democratic nominee, attacked Mr. Trump’s handling of the crisis, calling for much more aggressive federal action for the “dark winter” ahead.

 Iowa was one of only a handful of states that never imposed a full stay-at-home order.
 Restaurants, movie theaters, hair salons and bars were allowed to reopen starting in May, earlier than in most states.
 Many businesses worry they won’t be able to make it through the winter without more help from Congress.
 Others have already failed.